Fisher Family History, Other Connections?

 Mary (Cloke?)
 Fisher died 29 years later on December 20, 1888, and is also buried at the Winsell Cemetery.
 She was around 97 years old.

-Martin FISHER (~1815-1892)
+Martin Fisher (~1815-1892)

 X. Martin Fisher, an uncertain but close relation to David Fisher, was born about 1815 in Pennsylvania, as was David's son, Samuel Martin, thus causing some confusion.
 This Martin is likely the son of George Fisher who named a Martin in his will.